Pure Luck: Plot

 As they travel to Mexico together, they endure one mishap after another, from damaged luggage and bad hotel rooms to bar fights with strangers.
 Eventually, they are told by the local police that Valerie was last seen with Frank Grimes.
 Eugene thinks that he can press a local prostitute for information, but she robs him.
 Raymond tracks the prostitute down at a gambling club (run by a man named Fernando) and confronts several men at gunpoint to retrieve Eugene's money.
 Neither of them realizes that Frank Grimes is seated at the table, until after they drive away and look at his picture one more time.

 Raymond and Eugene return to the club and abduct Grimes to find out where Valerie is.
 He confesses that Valerie's extreme clumsiness required him to keep going to hospitals with her, wiping out all his money.
 He could no longer afford to keep her hostage.
 So, Grimes turned Valerie over to Fernando (Puebla).
 Before Grimes can take them to Valerie, he is killed in a drive-by shooting.
 The police arrest Raymond and Eugene by mistake.
-After a short stint in jail, they find out that Grimes had put Valerie on a plane to Mexico City which never arrived, and Valerie is presumed dead in a plane crash.
+After a short stint in jail, they find out that Fernando had put Valerie on a plane to Mexico City which never arrived, and Valerie is presumed dead in a plane crash.